 First, let’s back up a bit.

-We had a trip planned for Ouray and Telluride with Konrad from TrailTacoma.com but with plans to also stay in Denver before we headed down.
-While I was in Denver, I wanted to at least find the time to stop by RSG Offroad and say what’s up.
+We had a trip planned to Ouray and Telluride with Konrad from TrailTacoma.com, and we also planned to stay in Denver before we headed down.
+While I was in Denver, I wanted to at least stop by RSG Offroad and say what’s up.

 This 4Runner is Insane!